 A dialog box will open to format your USB drive.
 Click on the Format disk button.

 Once the formatting is completed, it will become visible in File Explorer and will become usable.
 You can put data on your USB flash drive.

 If you are not being prompted to format the disk, you can issue the following command on PowerShell to format it:-

 Format-Volume -DriveLetter NewDriveLetter -FileSystem NewFileSystem -NewFileSystemLabel VolumeLabel

-Note: Replace NewDriveLetter with the drive letter which you earlier assigned.
+Note: Replace NewDriveLetter with the drive letter that you assigned earlier.
 Change NewFileSystem with the file system format (NTFS, exFAT, or FAT32) you want to format the USB drive.
-Finally, replace VolumeLabel with the new volume label (name of the USB drive will be visible on File Explorer) for the USB drive.
+Finally, replace VolumeLabel with the new volume label (the name of the USB drive will be visible on File Explorer) for the USB drive.

 For instance, we have used the following command:-

 How to Format a Pen Drive or USB Drive Using USB Disk Storage Format Tool?

 USB Disk Storage Format Tool is a freeware application and is only 557KB in size.
 To format a USB flash drive or Pen Drive, download the latest version of the USB Disk Storage Format Tool from here.
 Install it on your computer and then launch it.
 Select the USB drive and click on the “Format Disk” button.